mUVe3D/Marlin-mUVe1-Alpha/README.md

 *  M303 - PID relay autotune S<temperature> sets the target temperature. (default target temperature = 150C)
 *  M304 - Set bed PID parameters P I and D
 *  M400 - Finish all moves
-*  M401 - Lower z-probe if present
-*  M402 - Raise z-probe if present
 *  M500 - stores paramters in EEPROM
 *  M501 - reads parameters from EEPROM (if you need reset them after you changed them temporarily).
 *  M502 - reverts to the default "factory settings".
 You still need to store them in EEPROM afterwards if you want to.